 The words “I can” may just be two of the most important words your child will ever say to themselves, especially early in life.
 Allowing your children to complete household chores on their own helps to develop that all-important grit and “can do” attitude.
 Merely knowing that they can accomplish a task helps your children trust their abilities and makes them more willing to take on other tasks that may be unfamiliar or appear difficult.

-Keep in mind that completing a task or chore alone is enough; their attempts don’t need to be perfect or even well done.
+Remember that completing a task or chore alone is enough; their attempts don’t need to be perfect or well done.
 The sense of self-sufficiency comes from achieving something, regardless of how well it’s done.
 While it’s okay to guide them and help when necessary, just knowing that you have faith in their abilities to get the job done is the critical part at this stage of their development.

 That sense of belonging that is so important to your children is strengthened by giving them responsibility.
 A child who is given a chore to complete will naturally feel that their contribution is valued and that their help is necessary as a part of the family.